-KVH INDUSTRIES, INC. AND SUBSIDIARY Notes to Consolidated Financial Statements March 31, 2002 and 2001 (Unaudited)
+KVH INDUSTRIES, INC. AND SUBSIDIARY Notes to Consolidated Financial Statements June 30, 2002 and 2001 (Unaudited)

-- (1) The accompanying consolidated financial statements of KVH Industries, Inc. and subsidiary (the "Company") for the three-month periods ended March 31, 2002 and 2001 have been prepared in accordance with generally accepted accounting principles and with the instructions to Form 10-Q and Article 10 of Regulation S-X. The consolidated financial statements presented have not been audited by independent public accountants, but they include all adjustments (consisting of only normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the financial condition, results of operations, and cash flows for such periods.
-These consolidated financial statements do not include all disclosures associated with annual financial statements and accordingly should be read in conjunction with our consolidated financial statements and notes included in the Company's Annual Report on Form 10-K dated March 20, 2002, as filed with the Securities and Exchange Commission.
+- (1) The accompanying consolidated financial statements of KVH Industries, Inc. and subsidiary (the "Company") for the three- and six-month periods ended June 30, 2002 and 2001 have been prepared in accordance with accounting principles generally accepted in the United States of America and with the instructions to Form 10-Q and Article 10 of Regulation S-X. The consolidated financial statements presented have not been audited by independent public accountants, but they include all adjustments (consisting of only normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the financial condition, results of operations, and cash flows for such periods.
+These consolidated financial statements do not include all disclosures associated with annual financial statements and accordingly should be read in conjunction with our consolidated financial statements and notes included in the Company's Annual Report on Form 10-K filed on March 20, 2002, with the Securities and Exchange Commission.
 Copies of our Form 10-K are available upon request.
-Our results for the three months ended March 31, 2002 are not necessarily indicative of operating results for the remainder of the year. - (2) Inventories at March 31, 2002 and December 31, 2001 include the costs of material, labor, and factory overhead.
+Our results for the three- and six-months ended June 30, 2002 are not necessarily indicative of operating results for the remainder of the year. - (2) Inventories at June 30, 2002 and December 31, 2001 include the costs of material, labor, and factory overhead.
 Inventories are stated at the lower of cost (first-in, first-out) or market and consist of the following: